 6. SOME OLIVE GARDEN INVESTORS TRIED TO LIMIT THE UNLIMITED BREADSTICKS.

-Olive Garden’s beloved breadsticks came under fire in 2014 for their generous portions.
-Starboard Value, an investor in the Italian chain, sent Olive Garden execs a 300-slide presentation citing everything it hated about the restaurant.
-One of those points targeted the 675 million breadsticks Olive Garden serves annually, suggesting that amount is just too much.
-Starboard Value claimed the breadsticks only lasted seven minutes before becoming stale, leading to a lot of waste—and then compared them to hotdog buns.
-The investor’s solution was to serve only one breadstick per person (unless more were asked for), hoping for an annual savings of nearly $5 million.
-Pushback kept unlimited breadsticks the same, but Darden found other ways of cutting costs.
-Like only cleaning its carpets once per month.
+Olive Garden came under fire in 2014 for serving what investors believed were excessively generous portions of breadsticks.
+Starboard Value, an investor in the Italian chain, sent Olive Garden executives a 300-slide presentation citing everything it hated about the restaurant [PDF].
+One of those points targeted the 675 million breadsticks Olive Garden serves annually.
+Starboard Value claimed the breadsticks only lasted seven minutes before becoming stale, leading to a lot of waste—and then compared the restaurant's beloved appetizer to hotdog buns.
+The investor's solution was to serve only one breadstick per person (unless customers asked for more) with the hopes of saving $5 million annually.
+Intense pushback ensured Olive Garden's offer of unlimited breadsticks remained the same, but Darden found other ways of cutting costs.
+Like, for instance, only cleaning its carpets once per month.

 7. PASTACHETTI?
 SOFFATELLI?
 THEY'RE NOT AUTHENTIC ITALIAN FOODS.